cldeluna/clab-via-remote/README.md

 ### Launching locally from cloned repo

-Clone the repository and cd into the new directory.
+Clone the repository and change directory (cd) into the new directory.

 ```bash
 laudia@vps-ovh:~/containerlab$ git clone https://github.com/cldeluna/clab-via-remote.git